How To Tell If Ground Beef Is Bad

 Ground beef is more susceptible to bacteria than steak because when it goes through the grinding process it gets exposed to so much.
 This is why it is important to make sure that it is good before cooking or serving it.

-If you are ground beef fan check out my recipe on how to cook ground beef.
+If you are a ground beef fan check out my recipe on how to cook ground beef.
 If you are not a fan of ground beef and you prefer turkey learn how to tell if ground turkey is bad.

 1. Smell the ground beef